MaikuB/flutter_local_notifications/README.md

 ### iOS Integration

 By design, iOS applications do not display notifications when they're in the foreground.
 Therefore, you need to update the AppDelegate class to handle when a local notification is received to display an alert.
-This is shown in the sample app where the `didReceiveLocalNotification` method.
+This is shown in the sample app within the `didReceiveLocalNotification` method of the `AppDelegate` class.
 The notification title can be found by looking up the `title` within the `userInfo` dictionary of the `UILocalNotification` object.